Weary Gazans have learned to expect the worst

-GAZA, Nov 17 The defiance of Gaza's armed struggle bombards the senses in the city streets.
+GAZA The defiance of Palestinians in war-struck Gaza bombards the senses in the city streets.

 Martial songs blare "Strike Tel Aviv!" from one of the few cars daring to chance the roads.